RajeshPatkarInstitute/RpISE-Terminal/README.md

 ## void raze(void)

    Request the cursor to write space character at the current location and move to the subsequent location.
+   Writing space effectively erases any previous character written at the current location.

 ## void hide(void)